Online Resource Allocation with Convex-set Machine-Learned Advice: Pareto Optimal Algorithms

+\begin{example} Consider the following ML regions: and The first region, $\mathcal{R}_1$, represents a scenario where both the low-reward and high-reward requests are between $4$ and $16$, and the total number of requests is between $20$ and $25$.
+The second region, $\mathcal{R}_2$, corresponds to a scenario where both the low-reward and high-reward requests are between $4$ and $16$, and the difference between the high-reward and low-reward requests is between $0$ and $5$.
+The regions $\mathcal{R}_1$ and $\mathcal{R}_2$ are illustrated as the shaded grey areas in the two leftmost plots of Figure~\ref{fig:optpareto}.

+Here, we set $m=20$, $r_h=1$, and $r_{\ell}=1/3$.
+In the two leftmost plots, we consider $C \in \{0.8, 0.89\}$.
+These two plots in Figure~\ref{fig:optpareto} display $\pc(\cdot)$ for $C=0.8$ and $C=0.89$ under the two regions, respectively.
+We observe that increasing $C$ leads to an increase in $\pc(\cdot)$, which results in protecting more resources for high-reward requests.

-We finish this section by revisiting our running example and present the tradeoff between $\Rstar$ and $C$.
-The left figure of Figure \ref{fig:optpareto} displays the optimal robust ratio (i.e., the optimal value to Problem \eqref{prob:rbmax} or the optimal value to the original Problem \eqref{prob:original}) versus $C$ for the two ML regions, $\region_1$ and $\region_2$.
-For each ML region $\region_i$, $i\in [2]$, we consider $C\le C^{\star}(\region_i)$, as Problem \eqref{prob:rbmax} is infeasible for any $C> C^{\star}(\region_i)$.
+The rightmost plot of Figure~\ref{fig:optpareto} shows the optimal robust ratio (i.e., the optimal value of Problem~\eqref{prob:rbmax} or equivalently, the original Problem~\eqref{prob:original}) as a function of $C$ for the two ML regions, $\mathcal{R}_1$ and $\mathcal{R}_2$.
+For each region $\mathcal{R}_i$, $i \in [2]$, we restrict to $C \leq C^{\star}(\mathcal{R}_i)$, since Problem~\eqref{prob:rbmax} becomes infeasible for any $C > C^{\star}(\mathcal{R}_i)$.
 As expected, for both ML regions, the optimal robust ratio decreases as $C$ increases.
-The middle and right figures of Figure \ref{fig:optpareto} display $\pc(\cdot)$ for $C=0.8$ and $0.89$ under the two regions, respectively.
-We observe that by increasing $C$, $\pc(\cdot)$ increases as well, which results in protecting more resources for high-reward requests.